 Topographic maps of the sea floor.
-Through the use of detailed depth contours and full use of
+Detailed depth contours provide the size, shape and distribution of underwater features.
+The map

-serves as the basic tool for performing scientific, engineering, marine geophysical and environmental
+serves as a tool for performing scientific, engineering, marine geophysical and environmental

 studies, that are required in the development of energy and marine resources.

-These detailed multipurpose maps show both the NOS bathymetry (ocean bottom topography) and the US
+Detailed multipurpose maps of NOS bathymetry and US

 program.
 They may also be used by land-use planners, conservationists, oceanographers, marine

-geologists, and other having an interest in the coastal zone and the Outer Continental Shelf's (OCS)
+geologists, and those interested in the coastal zone and the Outer Continental Shelf's (OCS)

 Management Service's OCS Protraction Diagram data.